Here it is! The first Halloween DIY of the season — a Dip Dye Candy Corn Dress!

-I made Zoe an adorable candy corn colored dress using and inexpensive white t-shirt dress from Amazon and RIT fabric dye.
+I made my daughter an adorable candy corn colored dress using and inexpensive white t-shirt dress from Amazon and RIT fabric dye.
 She wore it to Disneyland for the first day of their Halloween Time celebrations and was elated by all the compliments she received throughout the day.
 Here’s how to make your own!

 What you’ll need: